wp-plugins/welcome-email-editor/readme.txt

 === Plugin Name ===
 Contributors: seanbarton
-Tags: welcome email, wordpress welcome email, welcome email editor, mail, email, new user email, password reminder, lost password
+Tags: welcome email, wordpress welcome email, welcome email editor, mail, email, new user email, password reminder, lost password, welcome email attachment, mail attachment, email attachment
 Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.5.2

-A Plugin to provide an interface for the Wordpress Welcome/Forgot Password Emails.
+Allows you to edit the Wordpress Welcome/Forgot Password Emails to customise the content and even add an attachment.
 Allows adding of headers to prevent emails going into spam and changes to the text.
 Also offers a password reminder service accessable via the quick options on the admin users page.

 == Description ==